 What documents should I submit?

 The documentation you should submit would vary greatly depending on your circumstances.
 If you are a married female and has changed your name, you would also need to submit a marriage certificate.
 Exercise your best judgement.
+In my experience here are the documents I submitted:

 • eMedical Information Sheet – This is to prove you are of good health.
 The clinics in the Philippines have shifted to the eMedical system wherein the clinics will directly submit your medical tests to the immigration.
-You will be given this sheet so submit alongside your other documents so that the immigration can easily reference your medical report.
+You will be given this sheet to submit alongside your other documents so that the immigration can easily reference your medical report.
 It should have the format NZERxxxxxx.
 If you are applying outside New Zealand, the minimum requirement is to only undergo a chest x-ray.
 If you are applying in New Zealand, the requirement is to undergo a full medical examination and a chest x-ray.
 The general ruling is chest X-rays are required for visas with 12 months of stay.
 If staying for more than 12 months, then an additional full medical examination is required.
 To those outside New Zealand when applying, I highly urge you to undergo the full medical examination anyway.
 It may have been for naught if you do not get to stay in New Zealand after a year but it will be very handy if ever you do find permanent work here.
 It would suck if a year later you would find out you have medical issues and would need additional testing.
 Going to the doctor as a temporary visa holder would be very costly.
 Unfortunately, medical tests would not be covered by a medical insurance since the tests needed would be used for immigration purposes.
 The medical report would be valid for three years unless your health has deteriorated.
 You can find more information here.

 • Certified copy of diploma – There is no way in hell I would submit my original diploma unless explicity requested.